Puzur-Inshushinak at Susa

 Anshan at the Time of Puzur-Inshushinak

-As we have seen, the Akkadian king Manishutush (ca. 2300 BC) conquered Anshan, after which he presumably incorporated it into the Akkadian province of Elam.
+To take this further, we need to look at the (scant) surviving evidence for the history of Anshan at this time.
+As discussed in the previous page, the Akkadian king Manishutush (ca. 2300 BC) conquered Anshan, after which he presumably incorporated it into the Akkadian province of Elam.
 The next mention of Anshan in our surviving sources comes in the inscription on a statue (known to scholars as Statue B) of Gudea, the independent ensi of Lagash during the Gutian period.
 The inscription on this statue, which is now in the Musée du Louvre (AO 2), records that Gudea:

 -